jdbctemplatemapper/jdbctemplatemapper/README.md

 # JdbcTemplateMapper #

  A simple library to make the usage of Spring JdbcTemplate less verbose for features like CRUD and relationship queries.
- Use it's features where appropriate and for other functionality keep using JdbcTemplate as you normally would.
+ Use it where appropriate and for other functionality keep using JdbcTemplate as you normally would.

  [Javadoc](https://jdbctemplatemapper.github.io/jdbctemplatemapper/javadoc/javadoc.html)